 The National Education Union stands up for the future of education by bringing together more than 450,000 teachers, lecturers, support staff and leaders working in maintained and independent schools and colleges across the UK.

 Combining the expertise and experience of both the ATL and NUT sections, the National Education Union is the UK’s largest education union.
 They are an effective and powerful voice – championing everyone who works in education.

-Crucial to the full and enriched development of our children and young people is the opportunity to enjoy and make music.
-The National Union of Teachers is honoured to be a major sponsor of Music for Youth.
+Crucial to the full and enriched development of children and young people is the opportunity to enjoy and make music.
+The National Education Union is honoured to be a major sponsor of Music for Youth.

 The Royal Albert Hall is the world’s most famous stage.
 It has been in continuous use since it was opened in 1871 as a multipurpose building to host music concerts, dance spectaculars, exhibitions, scientific conversations and award ceremonies.
 It is a registered charity held in trust for the nation and receives no central or local government funding.

 As a charity the Royal Albert Hall is dedicated to giving access to all by running a thriving Education and Outreach programme working with children, teachers, young people, families and community groups.
 We deliver a wide range of exciting opportunities linked to the Hall’s calendar of events and the unique characteristics of the building, including specially created tours, workshops, projects and schools matinees.

 Vivendi is an integrated content, media and communications group.
 It delivers services to businesses that range from talent discovery to the creation, production and distribution of content.

 Vivendi is engaged in promoting cultural diversity, facilitating access to knowledge, encouraging the expression of talent and participation in cultural life, and promoting a spirit of openness.